2015 Greatmats National Aerobics Instructor of the Year

 While many people her age are happy to spend their golden years in retirement, Raichle has no intentions of slowing down.

-''I plan on teach for at least another 10-15 years,'' she said. ''Why quit if you like what you do and get paid to do it?''
+''I plan on teaching for at least another 10-15 years,'' she said. ''Why quit if you like what you do and get paid to do it?''

 Owatonna Tennis and Fitness Center